 First Offer Bias

-Ignoring comparison shopping and relying solely on the initial pre-approved offer.
+Dismissing the comparison shopping options and depending only on the first pre-approved offer.

 Multiple Applications